Whether it’s traveling in a foreign country, camping in my home province, or hiking a local trail, I always carry my trusty DJI drone with me.

 All these features are built-in.
 Couple that with a very simple and intuitive user interface and you’ve got a system perfectly made for both novice and advanced drone pilots.

-So, picking up and using a drone has never been easier, which makes it the perfect companion for backpacking, camping, and hiking; any outdoor adventure for that matter!
+So, picking up and using a drone has never been easier, which makes it the perfect companion for traveling, camping, and hiking; any outdoor adventure for that matter!

 Precautions for Traveling with a Drone